 Varicose veins occur when one way valves cease to function and allow backward flow of blood.
 This results in increased pressure in the veins and eventually the appearance of varicose veins.
 You may have symptoms before the varicose veins become evident such as aching, a heavy feel in the legs, leg fatigue, a burning sensation or cramps.

 Long-term, this increased pressure in the veins can result in many skin changes including eczema and ulceration.

 Surgery for varicose veins has been the standard treatment approach for many years and still has a recognised part to play.
 In most cases, surgery involves a cut in the groin and multiple smaller cuts further down the leg.
 Recurrence rates, costs, and the need for general anaesthetic and hospital stay have resulted in a trend towards less invasive treatments that have a faster recovery time and statistically less recurrence.

-Fraser Clinic specialises in the non surgical treatment of all grades of varicose veins from small spider veins on the legs with microsclerotherapy, unsightly facial vessels and Rosacea with Intense Pulsed Light, to large varicose veins treated with the cool touch Endovenous Laser (ELT) and Ultrasound Guided Sclerotherapy (UGS).
+Fraser Clinic specialises in the non-surgical treatment of all grades of varicose veins from small spider veins on the legs with microsclerotherapy, unsightly facial vessels and Rosacea with Intense Pulsed Light, to large varicose veins treated with Radiofrequency Ablation (RFA) and Ultrasound Guided Sclerotherapy (UGS).

 What is a Phlebologist?

 A Phlebologist is a medically qualified doctor who has undergone further post graduate training to expertly diagnose, treat and where possible, prevent any form of venous disease, whether it be varicose veins, clotting disorders, vascular birthmarks, or leg ulcers.

 The non surgical treatment of varicose veins involves:

 - Minimal downtime with prompt return to work possible.